tidalcycles/tidalcycles.github.io/_howtos/midi/index.md

 It is in its infancy and there is just one module for the [Volca Keys](http://www.korg.com/us/products/dj/volca_keys/), however it will trigger notes on other synths and more experienced programmers can use it as an example for making a module for another synth (please contribute it back!).

+This is all a little experimental and things may well change in the future.

 # Install

 Just run this at a console: